‘You are a king by your own fireside as much as any monarch in his throne.’ – Miguel de Cervantes, Don Quixote.

 There’s a poem by Carl Sandburg: “I will read ashes for you, if you ask me.”

 I think he is offering divination, a narrative, meaning.
 It would be up to you whether you believe him or not.
 It could be tea leaves he chose as a medium, or your palm, but instead he chooses fire: “I will look on the fire and tell you from the gray lashes/and out of the red and black tongues and stripes, I will tell how fire comes/And how fire runs as far as the sea.”
-Fire is the feedstock of ash, life is the feedstock of experience; he offers to interpret it for you, at least to the extent of the signifier.
-The sea is the realm of the invisible, or of the limits of consciousness, or the realm of God, or death.
+Fire is the feedstock of ash, life is the feedstock of experience; he offers to interpret it for you, at least to the extent of the signifier, and the stage is vast, 'as far as the sea' - that is the extent to which fire liberates the imagination.
+The sea here represents the realm of the invisible, or of the limits of consciousness, or the realm of God, or death.